 Prepare to detach

-This operation takes VM disks from the Migrate for Compute Engine cache and object store and creates the native data drives in GCP.
+This operation takes VM disks from the Migrate for Compute Engine cache and object store and creates the native data drives in Google Cloud.
 After this operation finishes, you can detach the VM from the Migrate for Compute Engine cache.